mosip/documentation/docs/admin-portal-user-guide.md

 ![](_images/admin-view-machine-filter.png)

- **Create Machines**
+ ### Create machines
 ![](_images/admin-create-machine.png)

-* A Machine can be created with the attributes like *Machine ID, machine name, mac address, serial number, machine spec ID and administrative zone* the machine belongs to.
+* A machine can be created with the attributes like *Machine ID, machine name, mac address, serial number, machine spec ID and administrative zone* the machine belongs to.
 * While entering data through UI in multiple languages, the dropdown values and numeric values entered in primary language gets automatically captured in all language.
 * But the text fields (e.g., machine name) needs to be manually input in all the languages.
 A machine can be mapped to the administrative zone which is at the any zonal hierarchy.

-**Update Machines**
+### Update machines

 ![](_images/admin-edit-machine.png)

 * An admin can update missing details or make changes to machine details even after it is created.
 * To update, click the **Edit** option from the Actions menu against a machine.

-*Note - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fileds updates data against all the language entries for that center.*
+*Note* - Updates made to language specific fields updates data only for that language in the database while updates made to non-language dependent fileds updates data against all the language entries for that center.

-**Activate/Deactivate/Decommission Machine**
+### Activate/Deactivate/Decommission machine

 ![](_images/admin-deactivate-machine.png)

 An admin can deactivate or decommission a machine through the admin portal.

-**Map/Un-map/Re-map Machine to a Center**
+### Map/Un-map/Re-map machine to a center

 * Admin portal allows an Admin to map/un-map each Machine to a Center.
 This mapping specifies as to which Center the Machine will be used in.
 * A Machine can only be mapped to a Center which belongs under the Machine’s Administrative Zone.